Volume solid: Paint

 A simple method that anyone can do to determine volume solids empirically is to apply paint to a steel surface with an application knife and measure the wet film thickness.
 Then cure the paint and measure the dry film thickness.
-The percentage of dry to wet is representative of the percentage of volume solids.
+The percentage of dry to wet represents the percentage of volume solids.

 In earlier days, the volume solid was measured by a disc method but now a sophisticated instrument is also available which takes only a drop of paint to check the volume solid.

-Understanding 'volume solids' allows knowing the true cost of different coatings and to know how much paint is being used to perform its function.
-Generally, more expensive paints have a higher volume of solids and therefore provide better coverage.
+Understanding volume solids allows knowing the true cost of different coatings and how much paint is used to perform its function.
+Generally, more expensive paints have a higher volume of solids and provide better coverage.